lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * SET has been established to use for a now elapsed amount of time, according to enforced application policies; or

-* Some elements of SET have been used enough times to approach cryptographic limits that should not be passed, e.g., according to the properties of the specifically used security algorithms.
+* Some elements of SET have been used enough times to approach cryptographic limits that should not be passed, e.g., according to the properties of the security algorithms specifically used.
 With particular reference to an OSCORE Security Context, such limits are discussed in {{I-D.ietf-core-oscore-key-limits}}.

 When this happens, the application at the peer P proceeds as follows.

-1. If the following conditions both hold, then the application moves to step 2.
-Otherwise, it moves to step 3.
+1. If the following conditions both hold, then the application moves to Step 2.
+Otherwise, it moves to Step 3.

    * Let us define S as the EDHOC session from which the peer P has derived SET or the eldest SET's ancestor set of application keys.
 Then, since the completion of S with the other peer, the application at P has received from the other peer at least one message protected with any set of application keys derived from S. That is, P has persisted S (see {{Section 5.4.2 of RFC9528}}).

    * The peer P supports a key update protocol, as an alternative to performing a new execution of EDHOC with the other peer.
-When SET is specifically an OSCORE Security Context, this means that the peer P supports the key update protocol KUDOS defined in {{I-D.ietf-core-oscore-key-update}}.
+When SET is an OSCORE Security Context, the key update protocol supported by the peer P can be KUDOS {{I-D.ietf-core-oscore-key-update}}.

-2. The application at P runs the key update protocol mentioned at step 1 with the other peer, in order to update SET.
-When SET is specifically an OSCORE Security Context, this means that the application at P runs KUDOS with the other peer.
+2. The application at P runs the key update protocol mentioned at Step 1 with the other peer, in order to update SET.
+When SET is an OSCORE Security Context, the application at P can run the key update protocol KUDOS with the other peer.

    If the key update protocol terminates successfully, the updated application keys are installed and no further actions are taken.
-Otherwise, the application at P moves to step 3.
+Otherwise, the application at P moves to Step 3.

 3. The application at the peer P performs the following actions.